Board of Directors

 Young Eui Choi is an award winning professor at Richland College where she has taught Composition, Literature, and ESOL.
 She served on the Richland Literary Festival Committee and participated in various poetry workshops with Billy Collins, Naomi Shihab Nye, John Fox, and Robert McDowell.
 Some of her poems and articles have appeared in Write around the Corner, Korean Journal¬¬, and Dallas Literary Society of Korean Americans.
 She is also the invited reviewer of the Korean translation of Poetic Medicine by John Fox.
 In 2011, during her sabbatical in her native country, Korea, ¬¬¬she facilitated poetry therapy workshops with the Korean Institute for Poetry Therapy, led poetry classes with a renowned poet, Tae-Joo Na, and won the grand prize from the Green Kongju Essay Contest.
 Currently she is working on translation of Tae-Joo Na’s poetry collections as well as polishing her own poetry manuscript.
 Her social engagements include leadership/facilitator trainings from National Institute for Leadership Development, Summer Institute for Intercultural Communications, Leadership Richardson, and Center for Renewal and Wholeness in Higher Education.
 She was listed in Who’s Who in America 2010.

-Steve Cruz is a Latino/Philipino artist, community activist, educator and owner of Mighty Fine Arts Gallery, with deep ties in multi-cultural, inter-disciplinary programming and exhibits.
+Steve Cruz is a Latino/Philipino artist, community activist, educator and owner of Mighty Fine Arts Gallery, with deep ties in multi-cultural, inter-disciplinary programming and exhibitions.
 He is the founder of many city festivals and events, partnered with Latino Cultural Center, Oak Cliff Cultural Center, the Kessler Theater, universities, high schools and other civic as well as non profit organizations, and a former City of Dallas Office of Cultural Affairs panelist.